calint/glos/README.md

 ## todo
 * tidy the source in `src/engine/`
 * another sample game in a 3D sandbox-like environment
-* grid cells and objects culling to view frustum
 * and much more in [todo.txt](https://github.com/calint/glos/blob/master/todo.txt)